coda/packs-sdk/docs/guides/basics/authentication/index.md

 ### Coda API token

 Packs that connect to the Coda API should use [`CodaApiHeaderBearerToken`][CodaApiHeaderBearerToken] authentication, which works much like `HeaderBearerToken` but is optimized for the Coda API.
-It allows the user to easily create new Coda API tokens direction from the sign-in flow, passing them in the `Authorization` header of outgoing requests.
+It allows the user to easily create new Coda API tokens directly from the sign-in flow, passing them in the `Authorization` header of outgoing requests.
 For example:

 ```
 GET /apis/v1/whoami